esphome/esphome-docs/components/ethernet.rst

     you are monitoring the serial output and reboot the device several times to see if it boots into the program properly.

-Configuration for wESP32 board (up to rev.6)
+Configuration for wESP32 board (up to rev 5)
 --------------------------------------------

 .. code-block:: yaml